maclandrol/molfeat-hype/docs/index.md

 ### Acknowledgements

-Check out the following projects that made molfeat-hype possible:
+Check out the following projects that made `molfeat-hype` possible:

 - To learn more about [`molfeat`](https://github.com/datamol-io/molfeat), please visit https://molfeat.datamol.io/.
-To learn more about the plugin system of molfeat, please see [extending molfeat](https://molfeat-docs.datamol.io/stable/developers/create-plugin.html)
+To learn more about the plugin system of molfeat, please see [extending molfeat](https://molfeat-docs.datamol.io/stable/developers/create-plugin.html).

 - Please refer to the [`langchain`](https://github.com/hwchase17/langchain) documentation for any questions related to langchain.

 ## Contributing

 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether in the form of new features, improved infrastructure, or better documentation.
 For detailed information on how to contribute, see our [contribution guide](./contribute.md).

 ## Disclaimer

 This repository contains an experimental investigation of LLM embeddings for molecules.
 Please note that the consistency and usefulness of the returned molecular embeddings are not guaranteed.
 This project is meant for fun and exploratory purposes only and should not be used as a demonstration of LLM capabilities for molecular embeddings.
-Any statements made in this repository are the opinions of the authors and do not necessarily reflect the views of any affiliated organizations or individuals.
-Use at your own risk.
+Any statements made in this repository are the opinions

-## License

-Under the Apache-2.0 license.
-See [LICENSE](LICENSE) for details.